 A. Material Change in Circumstances.
 Alaska law allows the modification of support orders upon a material change in circumstances.
-A significant amendment to Rule 90.3 constitutes a material change in circumstances pursuant to AS 25.24.170(b).
-Rule 90.3(h) states that a material change in circumstances will be presumed whenever the change would result in an increase or decrease of support under the rule of at least 15%.
-However, a support order can provide that the support obligation will be adjusted without further order of the court upon a change of health insurance costs and notice of the change to the other parent (and CSSD if CSSD is handling collections).
+A significant amendment to Rule 90.3 constitutes a material change in circumstances pursuant to AS 25.24.170(h)(b).
+Rule 90.3(b)(h) states that presumptively defines a material change in circumstances will be presumed, whether based on a change in the parties' incomes or a significant amendment to the rule, as whenever the change would result in an increase or decrease of support under the rule of at least 15%.
+However, a support order can provide that the support obligation will be adjusted without further order of the court upon a change of health insurance costs and notice of the change to the other parent (and CSSDCSED if CSSDCSED is handling collections).

 See Flannery v.
-Flannery, 950 P.2d 126 (Alaska 1997), concerning what constitutes a material change of circumstances when the parties by agreement originally set support at a level higher than would have normally been required under Rule 90.3.
+Flannery, 950 P.-2d 126 (Alaska 1997), concerning what constitutes a material change of circumstances when the parties by agreement originally set support at a level higher than would have normally been required under Rule 90.3.

 A temporary reduction in income normally will not justify an ongoing modification reducing child support.
 However, a temporary, unforeseen, and involuntary reduction in income may justify a temporary reduction in support subject to the retroactivity provisions in Rule 90.3(h)(2).
 In considering such a reduction, the court should consider the needs of the children, the ability of the other parent to provide support, liquid assets available to provide support, and the future earning capability of the obligor parent.
 See Flannery v.
-Flannery, 950 P.2d 126, 133 (Alaska 1997); Patch v.
-Patch, 760 P.2d 526, 530 (Alaska 1988).
+Flannery, 950 P.-2d 126, 133 (Alaska 1997); Patch v.
+Patch, 760 P.-2d 526, 530 (Alaska 1988).

-Federal law, recognized in AS 25.24.170(b) and AS 25.27.193, and referenced in a Note to Civil Rule 90.3(h)(1), appears on its face to require allowing modifications every three years without a showing of a material change in circumstances.
+Federal law, recognized in AS 25.24.170(b) and AS 25.27.193, appears on its face to require allowing modifications every three years without a showing of a material change in circumstances.
 See 42 U.S.C.
 666(a)(10)(A)(iii).
-However, in response to questions from states, the federal Office of Child Support Enforcement (OCSE), the federal agency that enforces the federal child support law and promulgates implementing regulations, clarified that federal law allows states to apply rules and regulations that require a reasonable quantitative standard for modifying a child support order.
-See OCSE Action Transmittal OCSE-97-10, pages 28-31.
-Thus, in Alaska, the 15% presumptive threshold continues to apply to a request to modify a child support order.
+However, in response to questions from states, the federal Office of Child Support Enforcement has stated (in Action Transmittal OCSE-97-10, pages 28-31) that existing regulations which allow reasonable quantitative standards for modifications (such as Alaska's 15% standard) continue to apply.

 B. No Retroactive Modification.
 The Omnibus Budget Reconciliation Act of 1986, P.L.
 99-509, Section 9103(a) (the Bradley Amendment), prohibits retroactive modification of child support arrearages.
 Rule 90.3(h)(2) is intended to restate this prohibition, including the exception allowed by federal law for modification during the pendency of a modification motion.
-Pursuant to this rule, the notice of petition for modification sent by the Child Support Services Division triggers the legal process for modification of child support awards and thus an increase or decrease of support back to the date of this notice does not constitute retroactive modification.
+Pursuant to this rule, the notice of petition for modification sent by the Child Support ServicesEnforcement Division triggers the legal process for modification of child support awards and thus an increase or decrease of support back to the date of this notice does not constitute retroactive modification.